 THERAPY AND CORONAVIRUS

-The UK has been in varying degrees of lockdown or social-distancing due to the coronavirus for over a year.
+The UK has been in varying degrees of lockdown or social-distancing due to the coronavirus for nearly two years.
 During this time many of us have struggled to cope with such radical changes to our way of being in the world.
 We may have been brought to question aspects of our lives that once seemed so certain.
-For some there is grief for those lost, but for many there is a grieving for a way of being that is no longer possible under such prolonged restrictions.
+For some there is grief for those lost.
+For many there is a grieving for a way of being that is no longer possible under such prolonged restrictions.

 I am able to meet with you across a variety of virtual platforms, including Skype, Zoom, FaceTime or WhatsApp.
 While therapy online is different to face-to-face therapy, I have found it to be no less effective.
 However, if you have any particular questions or concerns about how it might be to start therapy online please do call or send a mail.